planetree12/taboola-homework/question_2/README.md

 # Question 2

+## Environment Requirements

+This program was written and tested by following environment:

-Code changes tested with Java OpenJDK Runtime Environment Temurin-21.0.7+6 (build 21.0.7+6-LTS)
+- OpenJDK Runtime Environment Temurin-21.0.7+6 (build 21.0.7+6-LTS)

 ## Issues and Solutions